 – The model is not password protected and can be modified as required following download;

-– The model is reviewed using specialised model audit software to help reduce risk of formula inconsistencies;
+– The model is reviewed using specialized model audit software to help reduce the risk of formula inconsistencies;

 – The model allows for the following number of underlying categories for each line item (these can be easily expanded if required):

 o Revenue streams – 10 categories;

 o Cost of goods sold – 1 category for each revenue stream (10 categories in total);

 o Variable costs – 5 categories

 o Staff costs – 8 categories;